icerpc/icerpc-docs/pages/icerpc-for-ice-users/rpc-core/endpoint.md

 ## Server address

-An endpoint is called a server address in IceRPC.
+An endpoint is called a [server address][server-address] in IceRPC.
 An endpoint is the address of an object adapter (server with IceRPC) that accepts connections.

 ## String syntax